MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

    - Some customers might configure name resolution on their Active Directory domain controllers within the *Identity* platform landing zone subscription.

-   - In Virtual WAN deployments this must be in a spoke virtual network that is connected to the virtual hub via a virtual network connection, following the [Virtual hub extension pattern](/azure/architecture/guide/networking/private-link-virtual-wan-dns-virtual-hub-extension-pattern).
+   - In Virtual WAN deployments, this must be in a spoke virtual network that is connected to the virtual hub through a virtual network connection, following the [Virtual hub extension pattern](/azure/architecture/guide/networking/private-link-virtual-wan-dns-virtual-hub-extension-pattern).

-To host your workloads, you can then connect application landing zone spokes to the virtual WAN's new virtual hub in the new region by using virtual network connections.
+To host your workloads, you can then use virtual network peering to connect application landing zone spokes to the new hub virtual network in the new region.

 #### Identity